 Liabilities include credit cards, bank loans, taxes and any other debt incurred during the marriage, regardless of whose name it is in, or which spouse incurred the debt.

 The Equitable Distribution Law does not require marital property to be distributed equally.
 Rather, it allows a court to divide such property “equitably”.
-While such property is often divided equally, and many couples agree to do so, the Equitable Distribution Law has 15 factors that are to be used by a court in determining how this property is divided upon a separation or divorce.
+While such property is often divided equally, and many couples do, the Equitable Distribution Law has 16 factors that are to be used in determining how this property is divided upon a separation or divorce.
+These factors include:

 So, what does this mean?
 In short, if it would not be “fair” to divide the marital assets equally upon a divorce, they can be divided in a way that you feel is “equitable” after applying one or more of these factors.